Sunday, August 30, 2009

 Show Me Love

-Fucking Åmål; Drama, Sweden, 1998; D: Lukas Moodysson, S: Alexandra Dahlström, Rebecka Liljeberg, Erica Carlson, Mathias Rust
+Fucking Åmål; drama, Sweden, 1998; D: Lukas Moodysson, S: Alexandra Dahlström, Rebecka Liljeberg, Erica Carlson, Mathias Rust

 Åmål is a small town in Sweden where all teenagers seem normal.
 But the secluded Agnes still can't cope with her environment even though she moved in the town 2 years ago.
 On her 16th birthday, their parents organize a party for her, but only her coeval in wheelchair shows up.
 Agnes is angry but then Jessica and blond Enid show up.
 Agnes is in love with Enid, but gets disappointed when she kisses her just for a bet.
 Enid goes to another party, but returns and again kisses her.
 Afraid of shame, Enid avoids her in school, even getting a boyfriend, Johan.
 Still, in the end she admits her love for her in school and they leave.